Rahilbhoot/NetflixClone/README.md

-# Netflix Landing Page Clone (Non-Responsive)
+# Netflix Landing Page Clone (Only responsive for Phones and Desktops)

-This is a non-responsive desktop version of the Netflix landing page built using HTML and CSS.
+This is a responsive desktop version of the Netflix landing page built using HTML and CSS.

 ## 📌 Features
 - Netflix-style layout and design
 - Uses modern HTML & CSS techniques
 - Includes sections like hero banner, features, and footer
-- Static clone (not responsive)
+- Static clone (Responsive in Phones)

 ## 🛠 Technologies Used